Origin of the wave equation: vibrating springs

 $$f''(t) = -f(t)$$

-This equation describes the horizontal position of a point mass attached to a (idealized) spring, where the force (second-derivative) is proportional and opposite to the displacement from equilibrium.
-For a spring with spring constant $k$ (representing the stiffness), the equation becomes (we have normalized mass to 1) $$f''(t) = -k f(t)$$ In the applet below, the point mass is represented by a black square and can be dragged horizontally to change its position.
+In the applet below, the point mass is represented by a black square and can be dragged horizontally to change its position.
 Its equilibrium position is depicted by a dashed line, and the force acting on the mass is shown as a red arrow.
 By clicking the play button, you can observe how the mass moves over time.
 To its right, the position $f(t)$ is graphed through time.
-This forward-evolution through time is analogous to the forward-evolution of the wave equation.
+Two sliders are present which can be used to adjust the stiffness coefficient $k$, and to add friction to the spring.

 back to main page